symmetriccurve/Interview-questions/CSS Questions.md

 ---

 ### Which style is effective, when a style object is both inside the media query and outside the media query?

+---

+### How div are aligned if I do inline-block and width 50% on both elements ?
+Do they wrap, if so why ?

+---

+### What CSS combinator do you if you have to select direct child of a parent ?

+---

+### What CSS combinator do you if you have to select adjacent siblings inside a parent?